osu-eesc/cms-docs/user-guide/docs/special-roles.md

 To copyedit content in the Extension website, you need to have the "Content Editor" role.
 All members of the EESC pubs team should have this role.

 When you log in to the site, you will be taken to a [dashboard that lists all content that has been assigned to you to copyedit](https://extension.oregonstate.edu/admin/content/copyedit).
-There are also tabs at the top of the page that show you lists of content you have copyedited that is pending approval as well as all content that hasn't been assigned to a copyeditor.
+There are also tabs at the top of the page that show you lists of content has been copyedited and is pending approval as well as all content that hasn't been assigned to a copyeditor.

 ![Copyediting tabs](images/copyedit-tabs.png)